Yoga For Better Posture:

-If you're one of the millions of people who spend all day working at a desk, it is very easy to develop poor posture.
-Even the fact that many of us own smartphones and are chronically peering down at them during a day is a reason for concern.
+If you’re one of the millions of people who spend all day working at a desk, it is very easy to develop poor posture.
+Even the fact that many of us own smartphones and are chronically peering down at them during a day, is a reason for concern.
 So what activities may be beneficial for poor posture.
 What about yoga for better posture?
 Can it work?

 Did you know that simply having bad posture (like slouching) can lead to health issues like heartburn, incontinence, and constipation, according to Harvard Health.
-It's not just a problem for the working class, young people are having more back issues then ever.
+Furthermore, it’s not just a problem for the working class, young people are having more back issues then ever.

-According to the World Health Organization low back pain is the leading cause of activity limitation and work absence, and the prevalence of it in children and adolescence is rising.
-With much uncertainty of origins, it's important now more then ever to improve things like posture, which can help decrease prevalence long term.
+According to the World Health Organization low back pain is the leading cause of activity limitation and work absence.
+In addition, the prevalence of it in children and adolescence is rising.
+With much uncertainty of origins, it’s important more then ever, to improve things like posture, which can help decrease prevalence long term.

-Besides seeing a physical therapist, which is always a good option if posture is leading to a poor quality of life, there are alternate forms of therapies like yoga.
+Besides seeing a physical therapist, (which is always a good option if posture is leading to a poor quality of life), there are alternate forms of therapies.
+Firstly, is the practice of yoga.
 These types of therapies can help to strengthen the muscles that support skeletal alignment.

-One of the great aspects of yoga is you can utilize relatively simple poses that don't require a lot of time or equipment in your everyday life to slowly strengthen those muscles to hopefully improve poor posture.
+One of the great aspects of yoga is you can utilize relatively simple poses.
+Uniquely, many of these poses don’t require a lot of time or equipment.
+Slowly and safely, these poses can help strengthen muscles, hopefully bettering posture.

 Here, we’ll discuss just a few yoga maneuvers that may target to improve posture and overall well-being.

-The mountain pose is a great place to start when trying to improve your posture and spine alignment, as this basic yoga pose is geared toward beginner levels.
-The mountain pose is a type of restorative yoga and/or balancing pose that can help with strengthening our thighs, knees, ankles as well as belly and buttock.
+Mountain pose is a great place to start when trying to improve your posture and spinal alignment, as this basic yoga pose is geared toward beginner levels.
+Mountain pose is a type of restorative yoga and/or balancing pose, that can help with strengthening our thighs, knees, ankles as well as, belly and buttock.

 The term mountain pose comes from the fact that the practitioners are standing firm, upright and erect, like a mountain.
-It's a type of balancing pose as well because you can modify the aspects of the pose, like attempting to close your eyes.
+Also, can be a focus on balance, because you can modify the aspects of the pose, like attempting to close your eyes.

 Related Article: Why Yoga Works for Relaxation, Even for Beginners!

-2. Begin with your feet roughly 5 inches apart, or your can narrow this position slightly to having your big toes touching.
+2. Begin with your feet roughly 5 inches apart, or narrow this position slightly to having your big toes touching.

 3. Feel your body center and focus, balancing your weight onto your feet below.
 Lift your inner ankles for added benefits to your arches.